PEXANE2/azure-docs.tr-tr/articles/iot-hub/iot-hub-csharp-csharp-schedule-jobs.md

     using Microsoft.Azure.Devices.Shared;
     ```

-1. Varsayılan deyimlerde `using` henüz yoksa, aşağıdaki deyimi ekleyin.
+1. `using`Varsayılan deyimlerde henüz yoksa, aşağıdaki deyimi ekleyin.

     ```csharp
     using System.Threading;